 Marco provides a different class of data.
 Empires change, after all, necessarily faster than the maps of them.

-Marco relates phenomena – ghostly tales of places shimmering out on the far margins; places emerging from the desert and subsiding into the sea; a spectral landscape that comes into being as he passes through it and disappears as he moves on.
-If he has a map of any of this it is carried in his head, or perhaps his saddlebag, in the form of a traveller’s tale.
-It is a periplus, or an isolarion.
+Marco relates the experience of phenomena – ghostly tales of places shimmering out on the far margins; places emerging from the desert and subsiding into the sea; a spectral landscape that comes into being as he passes through it and disappears as he moves on.
+If he has a map of any of this it is carried in his head, in the form of a traveller’s tale.

 Clarke is intent on mapping Norbiton: Ideal City.